civicsource/knockout-place-picker/README.md

 <span data-bind="placePicker: myPlace"></span>
 ```

 where `myPlace` is an observable you want two-way bound to the component.
 In the case of place picker, this is an object containing the selected suggestion from typeahead results, or `undefined` if nothing is selected.

+This component complements and can be used with the [Knockout Place Viewer](https://github.com/civicsource/knockout-place-viewer)